Thibault-Monnier/frites-2026/README.md

 git clone git@gitlab.com:ftc-civ/frites/2026.git
 ```

-Make sure you have [Android Studio](https://developer.android.com/studio) installed (this is required to compile the code), and a recent version of Java.
+Make sure you have [Android Studio](https://developer.android.com/studio) installed (this is required to compile the code), and Java 21 (may not work with more recent versions!).

 Open this directory in Android Studio and let it sync (required if you want to be able to compile the code, even from the terminal).

 To compile, use Android Studio or run the following command (on Linux, you may have to run `chmod +x ./gradlew` first):

 ```bash
 ./gradlew build
 ```